Fedstellar: A Platform for Decentralized Federated Learning: Fedstellar Platform

 \subsubsection{Federated Functionality}

 The setup process in Fedstellar commences with the user configuring various parameters from the frontend.
 This process entails selecting a suitable model structure from a comprehensive collection of ML/DL models, including architectures such as Deep Neural Network (DNN) and Convolutional Neural Network (CNN).
 These models are supported by well-established libraries such as PyTorch and Scikit-learn, granting users access to a broad array of algorithms.
+For users seeking a more tailored approach, Fedstellar also provides a means to integrate customized models, providing a template \addtxt{from \citep{Guijas:p2pfl:2022} }based on PyTorch Lightning and designed to ease integration.
+This template, built upon the foundation of the LightningModule, delineates inheritance functions for the definition of ML algorithms or DL layers, loss functions, optimizers, and performance metrics monitored during the learning phase.

-Subsequently, the training dataset is defined, with Fedstellar offering users the flexibility to utilize standardized benchmark datasets, such as MNIST or CIFAR-10, and also import custom ones.
-Additionally, users can dictate the data distribution strategy, choosing between Independent and Identically Distributed (IID) or Non-IID options.
-This choice has significant repercussions on partitioning the dataset among the devices.
-To ensure effective data distribution, the platform first demarcates distinct portions of the dataset for each device by the selected distribution configuration.
+Subsequently, the training dataset is defined.
+Fedstellar allows users to utilize standardized benchmark datasets, such as MNIST or CIFAR-10, and introduce their distinct datasets.
+For custom dataset incorporation, the platform provides a dedicated template designed to oversee the processing and management of the federation data effectively.
+This encompasses pivotal attributes such as dataset location (local or remote) and data preprocessing and augmentation considerations.
+Additionally, users can dictate the data distribution strategy, choosing between Independent and Identically Distributed (IID) or non-IID options.
+This choice has significant repercussions on partitioning the dataset among the devices. \addtxt{The platform extends the shuffle method proposed in \citep{Guijas:p2pfl:2022} with Dirichlet techniques and proportional class unbalancing. }To ensure effective data distribution, the platform first demarcates distinct portions of the dataset for each device by the selected distribution configuration.
 Subsequently, devices are directed to the dataset location, enabling them to load their designated portion based on pre-defined indices.
+While this data distribution functionality is a powerful tool for research and testing, simulating various data scenarios, Fedstellar is equally capable of supporting real-world deployments.
+Users aiming for practical applications must define their data acquisition method, ensuring versatility in catering to research needs and real-world scenarios.